-Monitoring

-The study was monitored by an Independent Data Monitoring Committee who made recommendations to the Trial Steering Committee (a committee with an independent majority) regarding trial continuation.
+The study was monitored by an independent Data Monitoring Committee (DMC) who made recommendations to the Trial Steering Committee (TSC) .
 An internal pilot was conducted to demonstrate feasibility of recruitment after the first 6 months and an interim analysis of the primary outcome took place after approximately half of the babies were randomised.

-The trial was recommended to continue.
-Trial registration https://doi.org/10.1186/ISRCTN81931394.
+Trial registration ISRCTN registry: https://doi.org/10.1186/ISRCTN81931394.